-Operating revenues for fiscal year ending June 30, 2019 decreased compared to fiscal year 2018.
-Gross tuition for fiscal years ended June 30, 2019, 2018, and 2017 were \$267.2 million, \$273.9 million, and \$273.6 million, respectively.
-Scholarship allowances for fiscal years ended June 30, 2019, 2018, and 2017 were \$60.8 million, \$58.1 million, and \$54.7 million, respectively.
+Operating revenues for fiscal year ending June 30, 2020 decreased compared to fiscal year 2019.
+Gross tuition for fiscal years ended June 30, 2020, 2019, and 2018 were \$249.2 million, \$267.2 million, and \$273.9 million, respectively.
+Scholarship allowances for fiscal years ended June 30, 2020, 2019, and 2018 were \$59.0 million, \$60.8 million, and \$58.1 million, respectively.
 Auxiliary enterprises include residence halls, apartments, food services, intercollegiate athletics, university bookstore, university press, parking services, energy facility, telecommunications, information technology, university recreation, events activities, events center and clinics.
 Auxiliary enterprise operations are intended to be self-supporting.
 Grants and contracts include all restricted revenues made available by government agencies as well as private agencies.
 Grant revenues are recorded only to the extent the funds have been expended for exchange transactions.
 Non-exchange revenues are recorded when received or when an eligibility criterion has been met.
-During 2019, operating revenues decreased \$13.8 million.
-Significant changes in operating revenues occurred in the following areas as of June 30, 2019:
+During 2020, operating revenues decreased \$24.8 million.
+Significant changes in operating revenues occurred in the following areas as of June 30, 2020:

+- Tuition before scholarship allowance decreased by \$18.0 million due to lower enrollment.
+Scholarship allowances decreased an additional \$1.8 million in a decrease in net tuition of \$16.2 million. - Auxiliary enterprise operating revenues, before room and board discount, decreased \$11.1 million due to fewer incoming students in the residence halls and prorated refunds of room and board fees for the spring semester 2020 due to precautions related to the COVID-19 global pandemic which limited service in the residence halls and dining facilities starting in March 2020.
+A decrease in room and board allowance resulted in an overall decrease of \$10.8 million.

-- Tuition before scholarship allowance decreased by \$6.7 million due to lower enrollment and a student services fee increase, however a \$2.7 million increase in scholarship allowances resulted in a decrease in net tuition of \$9.4 million. - Grants and contracts operating revenues increased \$0.9 million. - Auxiliary enterprise operating revenues, before room and board discount, decreased \$6.5 million primarily due to fewer incoming students in the residence halls.
+During 2019, tuition before scholarship allowance decreased by \$6.7 million due to lower enrollment and a student services fee increase, however a \$2.7 million increase in scholarship allowances resulted in a decrease in net tuition of \$9.4 million.
+Grants and contracts operating revenues increased \$0.9 million.
+Auxiliary enterprise operating revenues, before room and board discount, decreased \$6.5 million primarily due to fewer incoming students in the residence halls.
 A decrease in room and board allowance resulted in an overall decrease of \$5.3 million.

-During 2018, tuition before scholarship allowance increased slightly by \$0.3 million due to lower enrollment and a modest tuition rate increase, however a \$3.4 million increase in scholarship allowances resulted in a decrease in net tuition of \$3.1 million.
-Grants and contracts operating revenues increased \$0.6 million.
-Auxiliary enterprise operating revenues, before room and board discount, decreased \$1.7 million primarily due to fewer incoming students in the residence halls.
-An increase in room and board allowance resulted in an overall decrease of \$3.3 million